khenerania/Projet_python/README.md

 - View their scores and test history.
 - Export results to a file (CSV or text).
 - Timer feature: A timer for each question or for the whole test.

 This project incorporates file handling, data persistence (JSON), and modular programming to achieve the functionalities.

 ## Features
 - **User Management**: Registration, login, and history tracking.
 - **Question Management**: Randomized questions from JSON files based on categories.
-- **Categories**: Users can choose categories like Python, Complexité, C .
+- **Categories**: Users can choose categories like Python, Complexité, C.
 - **Timer**: Implemented a timer for each question or for the whole test.
 - **Feedback System**: Instant feedback with correct answers for wrong responses.
 - **Score Calculation**: Display the total score at the end of the quiz.
 - **Ranking**: Users can view their ranking in comparison to others based on their scores.
 - **Result Exporting**: Ability to export test results in CSV or text format.

 ## Project Structure
 The project folder is organized as follows: